openforis/accuracy-assessment/README.md

 ## Accuracy assessment design and analysis tool

-This application functions with R shiny package
+This application functions with R, Rstudio and the Shiny package

 In a first step, the aa_design takes a geospatial map (raster or vector format) as input and outputs a file to perform validation within Collect Earth.

 In a second step, the validation results are used by the aa_analysis to produce confusion matrix, compute accuracies, correct biases for area estimates and compute confidence intervals

-## Installation
+## Configuration
 ### R from www.r-project.org
 Take default parameters